Algorithm Configuration for Structured Pfaffian Settings: Applications of the Pfaffian piecewise structure framework

 \subsection{Data-driven agglomerative hierarchical clustering}

-Agglomerative hierarchical clustering (AHC) \cite{murtagh2012algorithms} is a versatile, two-stage clustering approach widely employed across various domains.
+Agglomerative hierarchical clustering \citep{murtagh2012algorithms}, or AHC, is a versatile, two-stage clustering approach widely employed across various domains.
 In the first stage, data is organized into a hierarchical clustering tree, determining the order in which data points are merged into clusters.
-Subsequently, in the second stage, the cluster tree is pruned according to a specific objective function, of which some common choices are $k$-mean\, $k$-median, and $k$-center \cite{lloyd1982least, xu2005survey}, among others, to obtain the final clusters.
+Subsequently, in the second stage, the cluster tree is pruned according to a specific objective function, for which some common choices are $k$-mean, $k$-median, or $k$-center \citep{lloyd1982least, xu2005survey}, to obtain the final clusters.

 The first stage of AHC involves carefully designing linkage functions, which measure the similarity between clusters and determine the pair of clusters to be merged at each step.
-These linkage functions require a pairwise distance function $d$ between data points and calculate the distance between clusters based on the distances of their constituent points in a specific manner.
-Common linkage functions include single-linkage, complete-linkage, and average-linkage, with numerous variants interpolating between these simple functions employed in practical applications \cite{awasthi2017local, saeed2003software, white2010alignment}.
-It is important to note that if two linkage functions generate the same hierarchical cluster tree, they will yield the same final clusters, irrespective of the objective function used in the subsequent pruning stage.
+These linkage functions require a pairwise distance function $\delta$ between data points and calculate the distance between clusters based on the distances of their constituent points in a specific manner.
+Common linkage functions include single-linkage, complete-linkage, and average-linkage, and it is possible to generate infinite families of linkage functions by interpolating them \citep{balcan2017learning}, which can lead to different merge sequences when building the hierarchical clustering tree.
+Note that {if two linkage functions generate the same hierarchical cluster tree, they will yield the same final clusters, irrespective of the objective function used in the subsequent pruning stage.}